Herbicides and Hay

 Looking to Europe for answers

-Recently a colleague directed me to a German study conducted by researchers at the Leipzig University Faculty of Veterinary Medicine’s Institute of Bacteriology and Mycology.
+Recently a colleague directed me to a German study, possibly related to the issue of contaminated hay, conducted by researchers at the Leipzig University Faculty of Veterinary Medicine’s Institute of Bacteriology and Mycology.
 The article, “Distribution of Glyphosate in Chicken Organs and its Reduction by Humic Acid Supplementation”, really piqued my interest.

 The study was based on the fact that glyphosate residues could be detected in animal feed and animal organs including liver, spleen, lung, intestine, heart, muscles, and kidney.
 The study focused on what could reduce the residue and therefore “protect consumers from glyphosate residues in chicken meat.”